coderofsalvation/debootstrap-container/README.md

     tar -C /srv/containers/mycontainer -c . | docker import myname/mycontainer

+### TIPS

+Sharing directories across containers (originating from outside the container) can be handy.
+However, avoid symbolic links since it will confuse applications when resolving absolute paths, instead mount like so:

+    mount --bind /opt/somefolder /srv/containers/mycontainer/opt/somefolder

 ### Conclusion

 This is definately not secure or as cool as docker, but it is an tidy way to deploy